guntribam/stack-demo/README.md

 Above you see two different types of action being generated.
 The actions marked with the `local` flag will only be dispatched to the reducers in the `app`, the `api` will not be involved.

-If the `local` flag is not set (the default case) then the actions will be automatically broadcast to the `api` where they can be picked up by the api service `processor` file - more on the `processor` files later on ...
+If the `local` flag is not set (the default case) then the actions will be automatically broadcast to the `api` where they can be picked up by the api service `processor` file - more on these important, server-side `processor` files later on ...

 ### _app/src/service/fetch/reducer.js_
 ```javascript